Graphing Simple Rational FunctionsGraph the rational functions in... | Channels for Pearson+

 Rational Functions

 A rational function is a ratio of two polynomials, typically expressed as f(x) = P(x)/Q(x), where P(x) and Q(x) are polynomials.
-Understanding rational functions involves analyzing their behavior, including identifying asymptotes, intercepts, and the overall shape of the graph.
-The function y = 1/(x − 1) is a simple rational function with a linear denominator.
+Understanding the behavior of rational functions involves analyzing their domain, asymptotes, and intercepts.
+The function y = 2x/(x + 1) is a simple rational function where the numerator and denominator are linear polynomials.

 Recommended video: